asouleles/WEAN/README.md

 # WEAN
-WEaning Age FiNder (WEAN): A tool for estimating weaning age from isotopic data of dentine microsections
+ WEaning Age FiNder (WEAN): a tool for estimating weaning age from stable isotope ratios of dentinal collagen

-This is a repository containing the scripts used for WEAN.
-WEAN is a method to o estimate the end of weaning based on measurements of stable isotope ratios of nitrogen, which is the most reliable isotopic indicator of breastmilk consumption up to date.
+WEAN is a tool that employs a mathematical approach to produce automated estimations of weaning ages based on δ15N measurements from incremental dentine collagen.
+WEAN has an easy-to-use operational environment offering a less time-consuming and labor-intensive procedure to analyze δ15N incremental data.

-The approach is described in our paper: ""
+The WEAN may be used for scientific research purposes only.
+You agree to give credit to the original authors (Ganiatsou E, Souleles A and Papageorgopoulou C, 2023) in any work that results from using the tool.

-doi:
+For details, please see the WEAN paper

 ### Requirements